Tyrn/wei/the-insider-en.typ

 to the altar.

      "Don't sprout crap!"
 Bemish cried out.
 "If Gera  is not going to fight, why  would the Federation need military allies?
-And if it is - imagine  what your planet  will be  turned  into.
+And if it is---imagine  what your planet  will be  turned  into.
 You will  be the  grass that  elephants trample as they fight!
-Your planet's destruction will be, of course, a great rallying cry for the Earth's people indignation - Earth will wake up at your expense."
+Your planet's destruction will be, of course, a great rallying cry for the Earth's people indignation---Earth will wake up at your expense."

      "Military  ally,"  Kissur repeated for the third time.
 And  he laughed.
 "And did Shavash charge your government six million for such a gift?"

-     "And so they wanted to cover me in mud with this tape - you understand, Kissur, it  was our Intelligence that made the  tape for Shavash - and after that they have the gall to come to me and offer me a dance at their tune!"
+     "And so they wanted to cover me in mud with this tape---you understand, Kissur, it  was our Intelligence that made the  tape for Shavash---and after that they have the gall to come to me and offer me a dance at their tune!"

      "I hope you said, yes."